redicides/Eris/README.md

 # Self-Hosting

 If you're looking at this repository, I'll assume that you want to self-host this bot.
-Great, it's an easy process thanks to docker & docker-compose.
-More details can be found in [`the self hosting guide`](/documentation/Self-Hosting.md).
+Great, more details can be found in [`the self hosting guide`](/documentation/Self-Hosting.md).

 # Licensing